tamarshnirer/prometheus-alertmanager/README.md

 ## Key Features:

 - Monitoring: Prometheus collects metrics from the EC2 instance.
-- Alerting: Alertmanager processes Prometheus alerts and triggers a notification when the threshold is breached.
+- Alerting: Alertmanager processes Prometheus alerts and triggers a Slack notification when the threshold is breached.
-- Integration: Slack integration alerts are delivered to the #alerts channel.
+- Integration: Slack integration is done using a webhook and the alerts are delivered to the #alerts channel.

 ## Setup Instructions